herminyliu/cs224n-default-proj/README.md

 - BertModel: The whole miniBERT model which is made up of many BertLayers.

-## Part2: Self-defined Adam Optimizer Implementation
+## Part 2: Self-defined Adam Optimizer Implementation

 In *optimizer.py*, a self-defined AdamW class is defined and used as the optimizer in *classifier.py*.

-## Part3: Perform Sentiment Classification Based on Finished Works
+## Part 3: Perform Sentiment Classification Based on Finished Works

 In *classifier.py*, Sentiment Classification is performed using the model and optimizer implemented before.

 The accuracy my model obtained using the developing set for two fine tune modes {full-model, last-linear-layer} on the dataset {SST, CFIMDB}

-- full-model mode: require gradient computation and adjustment in bert model
+> full-model mode: require gradient computation and adjustment in bert model
+>
-- last-linear-layer mode: don’t require gradient computation in bert model
+> last-linear-layer mode: don’t require gradient computation in bert model

-- Fine-tuning the last linear layer for SST: Dev Accuracy : 0.396
+- Fine-tuning the last linear layer for SST: Dev Accuracy : **0.396**
-- Fine-tuning the last linear layer for CFIMDB: Dev Accuracy : 0.804
+- Fine-tuning the last linear layer for CFIMDB: Dev Accuracy : **0.804**
-- Fine-tuning the full model for SST: Dev Accuracy : 0.526
+- Fine-tuning the full model for SST: Dev Accuracy : **0.526**
-- Fine-tuning the full model for CFIMDB: Dev Accuracy : 0.955
+- Fine-tuning the full model for CFIMDB: Dev Accuracy : **0.955**

 Note: